Are you interested in inspecting this property?

 This beautiful, historic home was built by the same builder as Schaeffer house and accurately reflects the exceptionally elevated level of both craftsman ship and elegance attributed to homes of this era.
 The prospective owner stands to gain not only a home offering the epitome of old world charm, but also a piece of history itself.

 Built in approximately 1875, the home takes pride of place in Grafton's most sought-after heritage precinct.
 With history ranging from once being a doctor's office, to being used as a boarding home.
-This property has a rich background which will peak the interest of many history aficionados.
+This property has a rich background which will pique the interest of many history aficionados.

 Lovingly restored the home offers modern comforts whilst maintaining and showcasing the decorative and extravagant elements of the period.
 With beautiful polished cedar floorboards and 12ft ceilings with ornate pressed tin, the home is alive with history and elegance, quite literally, from the floor to the ceiling.